jeka-dev/demo-project-springboot-headless/README.md

 ```shell
 jeka -p
 ```
 Fine !
-We successfully created a native Spring-Boot application without the need to install or configure anything on the host machine.
+We created a native Spring-Boot application without the need to install or configure anything on the host machine.

 ## Create Docker image running the native executable